CLOVIS-AI/Packager/README.md

 - `raco`: Racket libraries
 - `sdkman`: Java/JVM libraries

-Packager is made to be easy to extend: adding a backend is as simple as writing a simple shell script ([example](packager-raco)).
+Packager is made to be easy to extend: adding a backend is as simple as writing a small shell script ([tutorial](docs/add-package-manager.md)).
 We welcome contributions that add support for other package managers!

 [TOC]